zenml-io/zenml/docs/book/misc/debugging.md

 If you stumbled upon this page, chances are you're facing issues with using ZenML.
 This page documents suggestions and best practices to let you debug, get help, and solve issues quickly.

-## 🔍 Getting help
-The most direct and quickest path to get help is on our Slack.
-Join our Slack channel [here](https://zenml.io/slack).

-### 🔷 When to get help?
+## 🔷 When to get help?
-Before posting anything on Slack it's a good idea to first to search to see if the issue you're facing already has a solution in place.

-Here are a few places to start:
+We suggest the following before asking for help:
 * Search on Slack using the built-in Slack search function at the top of the page.
 ![Searching on Slack.](../assets/misc/slack_search_bar.png)
 * Search on [GitHub issues](https://github.com/zenml-io/zenml/issues).